amoghmc/data_scraper_for_reddit/README.md

 <h3 align="center">Data-scraper for Reddit</h3>
   <p align="center">
     Data-scraper for reddit made using java and sqlite.
-Features 10+ filters and lets users save results in a CSV format.
   </p>

 <!-- TABLE OF CONTENTS -->